cr1tbit/lichtenprog/README.md

 ## Lichtenprog - an rather-cheap-USB-to-UART-bridge-with-3v3-out

-### Warning

-Current revision (2.0) hasn't been produced yet and so may contain bugs.
-The CP2012n schematic area hasn't changed though.

-You may want to wait for this notice to dissapear from here before ordering your own.

 ### Raison d'etre

 The device is based on CP2102n - meaning it should work properly on any OS without messy drivers from unknown sources.
 It's also cheaper than legit FT232 chips.